iPhone 12 (2020) release date, price, new features, expectations: all the rumors

-It was clear that The Notch won’t be staying for long — it was just a temporary fix until the technology evolved to the point where said sensors can either be hidden under the screen or made smaller so that they can fit tinier spaces.
+It's clear that The Notch won’t be staying for long — it is just a temporary fix until the technology evolves to the point where said sensors can either be hidden under the screen or made smaller so that they can fit tinier spaces.

-Well, the former is still not happening, but the technology to at least shrink all of these sensors certainly is.
-And, while we won’t see a different Notch in 2019, rumors heavily suggest that it will shrink in 2020’s iPhone 12.
-Either that or Apple will move it to a pill-shaped cutout in the display, a lot like the Samsung Galaxy S10+ dual selfie cameras.
-Wishful thinkers say that Apple will move to under-the-display Face ID scanners and be done with any sort of cutouts entirely... but we are kind of skeptical.
+Well, the former is not happening, but the technology to at least shrink all of these sensors certainly is.
+Rumors (or wishful thinking) heavily suggest that the notch will be at least less prominent in 2020’s iPhone 12.
+Some hoped that Apple would move to under-the-display Face ID scanners and be done with any sort of cutouts entirely, but it doesn't seem like that's happening.

 Display: OLED you glad we switched?